openeuler-mirror/nestos-kernel/Documentation/powerpc/kaslr-booke.rst

                               kernstart_virt_addr

 To enable KASLR, set CONFIG_RANDOMIZE_BASE = y.
-If KASLR is enable and you want to disable it at runtime, add "nokaslr" to the kernel cmdline.
+If KASLR is enabled and you want to disable it at runtime, add "nokaslr" to the kernel cmdline.